JpEncausse/SARAH-Documentation/markdown/en/getting_started.md

 #### SARAH

 ```
+; Hot replace SARAH name
+; in the XML (voice recognition) files we use the keyword SARAH
+;   however we might want to change the default name to something else, like JARVIS
+;   so the XML files we'll keep SARAH, and in the config.ini you just need to change
+;   the below SARAH to JARVIS and it will work
+name=SARAH

+; Speech engine language
+; The default language to use ... for English that should be "en-US"
+language=fr-FR

+; Restart engine every X millisecond (1000 x 60 x 60 = 3600000 = 1 hour)
+restart=3600000

 ; Speech 1st word confidence (aka SARAH)
 ; The first word "SARAH" should be strong to remove false positive
 ; from 0 to 1